Farm Arcadia

 Bottle Baby Lamb Waitlist

 Please see lamb descriptions under specific headings below for pricing.
-I accept requests for lambs this spring so that when they are born, I am able to notify potential buyers immediately that their lambs are available (usually when 2 days old).
+I accept requests for lambs each spring so that when they are born, I am able to notify potential buyers immediately that their lambs are available (usually when 2 days old).
 I respect first reserved, first offered assuming that the lamb is able to be picked up relatively quickly (within about 5 days).
 I may require a deposit to hold them but will let you know if that is the case.

 Please note: Every time I have a list reserving anticipated animals, I do have potential buyers drop out.
 I do not require a deposit to get on the list.
 I apologize in advance if I am unable to fill everyone's request, but I do my best.
 Those whose requests I do not fill and are interested in waiting, I will put them at the top of the next year's reservation list.